chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 };
 ```

 Easy as pie!
-This level of detail is sufficient for now –we can always customize more using MDX later.
+This level of detail is sufficient for now-–we can always customize more using MDX later.

 ![Storybook docs with full AvatarList info](/design-systems-for-developers/storybook-docs-full-avatarlist.png)